canonical/jaas-documentation/how-to/setup_ingress_with_tls.rst

 JAAS: Setup Ingress with TLS
 ============================
-The NGINX Ingress Integrator is a a charm responsible for creating Kubernetes ingress rules, these rules can be hardened via TLS and the charm provides a means to do so.
+The NGINX Ingress Integrator is a charm responsible for creating Kubernetes ingress rules, these rules can be hardened via TLS and the charm provides a means to do so.
 See `here <https://charmhub.io/nginx-ingress-integrator>`__.

 Our LEGO charms provide certificates for charms from a desired ACME server and can be integrated